Skip to content

 This is a very common strategy for meta-learning tasks, multi-task training, and when evaluating an agent on multiple environments.

 Envrax has built-in support for this via the MultiEnv and MultiVecEnv classes.
-Each gives you M parallel copies of different env classes.
+Each gives you M parallel copies of different environment classes.
 These could be different environments or the same environment but with different observation shapes, action spaces, and configs.
 The sky's the limit! 😄

 As a rule of thumb, if you want: